jiniguezjr/cs2021-elk-stack/README.md

     }

 ## DVWA Server Setup
 The Damn Vulnerable Web Application is used by cybersecurity professionals to test their skills in detecting common vulnerabilities and protecting against them.
-We use this (link here) Ansible playbook to deploy a docker image to our 3 web servers.
+We use [this Ansible playbook](/Files/dvwa-playbook.yml) to deploy a docker image to our 3 web servers.
 ### Install DVWA using Ansible

-    root@633f48857065:/etc/ansible# ansible-playbook roles/pentest.yml
+    root@633f48857065:/etc/ansible# ansible-playbook roles/dvwa-playbook.yml

     PLAY [Config Web VM with Docker] ****************************************************************************************************************************************************